Singapore Airlines Restricts Seat Selection for KrisFlyer Saver Awards

 Photo: Vuxi | Wikimedia Commons

-The PPS Club Divide, And A Missed Opportunity For Mid-Tier Elites
+The PPS Club Divide, And A Missed Opportunity for Mid-Tier Elites

 PPS Club members — Singapore Airlines’ invitation-only top-tier status, which requires sustained annual spending in premium cabins — retain full advance seat selection privileges regardless of fare or award type.
 That is consistent with the historical treatment of the airline’s highest-status travellers and is not controversial in itself.